yuri-yu87/reinforcing_learning/Design_Journal.md

    - Analyze innovation points
    - Propose improvement directions

 ## 1. Introduction

 With the rapid expansion of wireless connectivity and the increasing demand for reliable service in remote or disaster-affected areas, unmanned aerial vehicles (UAVs) equipped with aerial base stations (ABS) have emerged as a promising solution for providing wireless coverage.
 This project investigates the application of reinforcement learning (RL) to optimize the trajectory and transmission strategy of a UAV-based ABS, aiming to maximize the total data throughput delivered to ground users.
 The challenge lies in making real-time, intelligent decisions in a dynamic environment, which is highly relevant for next-generation adaptive communication networks.

+**Key Innovations in This Implementation:**
+- **Enhanced Endpoint Guidance Strategy**: Multi-layered reward mechanisms for precise target reaching
+- **Circle-based Visualization System**: Intuitive visualization of service areas and guidance zones
+- **Precision Arrival Optimization**: Configurable tolerances and thresholds for mission completion
+- **Advanced Training Pipeline**: Optimized DQN with deep neural networks and extensive exploration

+**Key Innovations in This Implementation:**
+- **Enhanced Endpoint Guidance Strategy**: Multi-layered reward mechanisms for precise target reaching
+- **Circle-based Visualization System**: Intuitive visualization of service areas and guidance zones
+- **Precision Arrival Optimization**: Configurable tolerances and thresholds for mission completion
+- **Advanced Training Pipeline**: Optimized DQN with deep neural networks and extensive exploration

 ## 2. Objectives

 - To model a UAV-aided wireless communication system with multiple ground users.
 - To formulate the UAV trajectory and transmit signal design as an optimization problem with the goal of maximizing the sum throughput over a flight episode.
 - To reformulate the problem as a Markov Decision Process (MDP) suitable for RL-based solution.
-- To implement and evaluate RL algorithms for trajectory optimization, comparing with deterministic baselines.
+- To implement and evaluate enhanced RL algorithms for trajectory optimization, comparing with deterministic baselines.
+- To achieve high-precision endpoint reaching with success rates exceeding 90%.

 ## 3. System Model